zalsafwani/BIOISeniorProject/README.md

 ### Re-run and make similar result to the Somatic mutations anlysis
 - After running the R script a file called genes_somatic_mutation.txt copy those genes.
-- Go to the cBioPortal [cBioPortal website] (https://www.cbioportal.org/), filter the studies to only the Colorectal Adenocarcinoma then hit Query By Gene.
+- Go to the cBioPortal [cBioPortal website] (https://www.cbioportal.org/).
+Filter the studies to only the Colorectal Adenocarcinoma then hit Query By Gene.
 Then past the genes list into the box and submit the query.
 - Click the Mutations tab to display the results.